-Medical Emergencies: For emergencies on your houseboat, call us on your radio.
+Medical Emergencies: Call us on your radio for emergencies on your houseboat.
 All houseboats are equipped with a marine band radio.
-We will respond either on our service boat, or through 911 out of Crane Lake, Ash River or Kabetogama (whichever is closest to your location).
+We will respond on our service boat or through 911 out of Crane Lake, Ash River, or Kabetogama (whichever is closest to your location).
 The Voyageurs National Park Rangers also help in medical emergencies and monitor an emergency-only channel on the radio.

 Mechanical Emergencies: Should your houseboat need service while on the water, a service boat will be sent to correct the problem immediately.
-Our maintenance personnel are highly trained professionals, and we’ll have you on your way with a minimum of inconvenience.
+Our maintenance personnel are highly trained professionals, and we’ll have you on your way with minimal inconvenience.